Tyson3101/easycommands.json/README.md

       split: true,
       respondToSelf: false, // Custom Property which tells to respond to self or not.
 DEFUALT: FALSE
       respondToBots: true, // Custom Property which tells to respond to other bots or not.
 DEFUALT: TRUE
-      respondToUsers: true, // Custom Property which tells to respond to other users or bot.
+      respondToUsers: true, // Custom Property which tells to respond to other users.
 DEFUALT: TRUE
       equalContent: false, // Custom Proerty which says to exacly equal input, or just include input.
 DEFAULT: TRUE
       embed: new MessageEmbed().setTitle("Check Rules above") // Messagembed Constructor https://discordjs.guide/popular-topics/embeds.html#using-the-richembedmessageembed-constructor
     },